krestenlaust/AAU-Typst-Template/chapters/introduction.typ

 = Introduction
 Getting started with Typst shouldn't be that difficult.
-The language is pretty similar to JavaScript #footnote("A programming language which is known for its incredible type system!").
+The language is pretty similar to JavaScript #footnote([A programming language which is known for its incredible type system!]).

 - This is a list item
 - This is also a list item